Arizona Desert Palm Trees

 How to Look After a Canary Island Date Palm

-Canary island date palm care isn't overwhelming, when you know its needs.
+Canary Island Date Palm care isn't overwhelming, when you know its needs.

 CLIMATE - Zones 9-11 is fine.
-Add in 8 for dry climes.
+Add in 8b for dry climes.
 It is drought tolerant.
 And needs full sun.

 NUTRITION - It's not fussy for soil, as long as it drains well.
 Overwatering can attract fungus.
 Ensure fertilizer supplies macronutrients like Magnesium to avoid Nutritional Problems.